Chapter 9 : Unshakable

 A well-timed yawn accented the exuberant nod I answered with.

 Laughing, she returned her attention to the paper in front of her.
-"I don't get how you don't love this stuff − this deciding stuff."
+"I don't get how you don't love this stuff − this deciding sort of stuff."
 Her lips curled into a smile.
 "Don't you just love it?"

 I looked at her incredulously before falling back onto carpet beneath me.
 "I love you, yes, but no I do not love 'this deciding stuff'," I admitted.
 "I'd rather leave that to you."